HumbertoDiego/lidar-experiments/6-Kinect.md

 ## <a name="section-51"></a> 5.1 Run a subscriber

-The depth topic send Image data type messages that has this structure (you can experiment check the authors page for more details):
+The depth topic send Image data type messages that has this structure (you can experiment check the [authors page](https://wiki.ros.org/freenect_camera?distro=melodic) for more details):

 ```
+sensor_msgs/Image.msg:
+# This message contains an uncompressed image
+# (0, 0) is at top-left corner of image
+#
 Header header        # Header timestamp should be acquisition time of image
                      # Header frame_id should be optical frame of camera
                      # origin of frame should be optical center of camera